 Employees Report Issues within 24 Hours of Identification

 When employees regularly report issues in a timely manner, it indicates that employees are dedicated to making management aware of safety.
-Many organizations struggle in this area, and it is not uncommon to have issues reported several days after occurrence.
+Many organizations struggle in this area, and it is not uncommon to have issues reported several days after the occurrence.

 Audit/Inspections Are Facilitated Regularly

 Regular audits and inspections demonstrate a willingness towards proactive risk management.
 They help you uncover potential concerns before those concerns lead to hazard occurrence.
-In best case scenarios:
+In best-case scenarios:

 - All findings are corrected swiftly.

 Few Issues Stem from Not Following Procedures